houseworthe/house-mcp-manager/README.md

 ## The Solution

-`mcp-manager` works with ANY MCP-enabled tool to let you quickly enable/disable servers, view token usage, save profiles, and optimize your context window - all without manually editing JSON files.
+`house-mcp-manager` works with ANY MCP-enabled tool to let you quickly enable/disable servers, view token usage, save profiles, and optimize your context window - all without manually editing JSON files.

 ## Supported Tools